Henrik Lødøen

 Henrik Drabløs Lødøen (born 20 October 1991 in Brattvåg, Norway) is a Norwegian jazz drummer.

 Career

 Lødøen got his diploma from the jazz program at the Norwegian University of Science and Technology in 2015.
-In Trondheim he started collaborations with a number of the up coming young Norwegian and swedish jazz musicians.
+In Trondheim he started collaborations with a number of the upcoming young Norwegian and Swedish jazz musicians.
 Among them are Megalodon Collective, Stig Ulv, DRØM, Rohey, Ósk and Les Casanovas.